tjinjin/sftp-server/README.md

 ## sftp-server

 ## requirement
-* restrict ip address.
+* restrict user and ip address.
 * disable password authentification.
-* Automation. create, update and delete a user.
+* Automation. create, update and delete a user and ip address.